 “Architecture is an all-encompassing profession that demands constant learning to stay current; I try to learn something new every day to do just that.”

 Active in the Greenville community, Meg is a member of the Junior League of Greenville, Rotary Club of Greenville, Greenville Chamber Board of Advisors, and a graduate of Leadership Greenville Class 42.
-Additionally, she is the president of American Institute of Architecture (AIA) South Carolina and serves on the City of Greenville Planning Commission.
+Additionally, she is a past president of American Institute of Architecture (AIA) South Carolina and serves on the City of Greenville Planning Commission.
 Outside of work and service, Meg enjoys hiking and gardening.
 The rest of her time revolves around her home-life, filled with the energy of a daughter, husband, and canine companions.

 “ I am thankful for the people that I work with every day, from my team members to clients and consultants.
 They push me continuously to become a better architect and create better places for our community.”